OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ## Getting started

-Octopus Copilot has 3 prerequisites:
+The Octopus extension has 3 prerequisites:

 * An Octopus Cloud instance
 * An API key